We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s also advisable to start with simple, single-ingredient purees of meat, vegetables, and fruits.

-According to the AAP, you shouldn’t give babies under 1 year cow’s milk, honey, unpasteurized dairy, or undercooked meat, as these can be an infection risk for a baby’s developing immune system.
+According to the AAP, you shouldn’t give babies under age 1 cow’s milk, honey, unpasteurized dairy, or undercooked meat, as these can be an infection risk for a baby’s developing immune system.

-You will also want to avoid foods that are hard, sharp, or a choking risk (for instance, chips, nuts, popcorn, raisins, raw apples, raw carrots, whole grapes, etc).
+You’ll also want to avoid foods that are hard or sharp or present a choking risk (for instance, chips, nuts, popcorn, raisins, raw apples, raw carrots, whole grapes, hot dogs).
 For a more comprehensive guide to which foods to give and what to avoid, check out our article on infant nutrition and starting solids.

-While there used to be advice to wait and introduce highly allergenic foods (such as dairy, wheat, nuts, and eggs) until after the first year, the experts now say that delayed introduction of these foods may increase a child’s risk for food allergies.
-So, with the guidance of your pediatrician, do go ahead and introduce those foods within the first year.
+While experts used to advise waiting to introduce highly allergenic foods (such as dairy, wheat, nuts, and eggs) until after the first year, the experts now say that delayed introduction of these foods may increase a child’s risk of food allergies.
+So, with the guidance of your pediatrician, go ahead and introduce those foods within the first year.

 Some babies are raring to go when it comes to trying food, while others may take a little more convincing.
-Either way, definitely get your camera on video mode, because there are bound to be some hilarious faces and impressive food-spittage along the way.
+Either way, definitely get your camera on video mode, as there are bound to be some hilarious faces and some impressive food spillage along the way.

-Some pro tips to help make the process as smooth as possible include:
+Here are some pro tips to help make the process as smooth as possible:

 - Wait until your baby shows signs of readiness for solid food.